 - Generate pipeline – often handled by internal and/or external recruiters

-- Filter – a multi-measure pre-hire assessment to filter candidates at the top of the funnel
+- Prioritize – a multi-measure pre-hire assessment to sort candidates at the top of the funnel

 - Assess – initial screening interviews, most likely conducted via phone but possibly in-person